raspberrypilearning/binary-hero/en/step_3.md

 All of this code should be repeated `forever`{:class="blockcontrol"}.
 --- /hint ---
 --- hint ---
-Here are the code blocks you'll need (but you'll need more than one of some of the blocks):
+Here are the code blocks you need, and you have to add some of them more than once:
 ![stage](images/stage.png)
 ```blocks
 forever